DaveL17/Multitool/_changelog.md

+### v2022.1.9
+- Adds trap to `object_dependencies.py` to account for unsupported object types.
+- Adds changes to Object Inspection Tool to plugin Wiki.

 ### v2022.1.8
 - Adds feature to print object dependencies to Object Inspection Tool, and removes Device Dependencies Tool from plugin menu.